 Orange-Haired Cannabis Strains

-If you’re in the mood for trying some vibrant orange-haired cannabis strains, let us give you some suggestions.
+If you’re in the mood for trying some vibrant orange strains, let us give you some suggestions.

 - Blue Dream is a popular Sativa strain.
 Its buds are in a cheerful green color and the hairs are bright orange.
 Blue Dream gives you a long-lasting and mellow cerebral high.